pivotal-cf/docs-cloudbees/Jenkins.html.md

 1. CloudFoundry CLI
 1. buildpacks: ruby and nodejs

-You can modify the initial set-up simply editing the Jenkins Configuration Page.
+You can modify the initial setup simply editing the Jenkins Configuration Page.
 Please refer to the standard Jenkins and CJE documentation for further details.

 #### Authorization